Could a ‘prescription’ of nature benefit children’s mental health?

 Research has also found that spending time in nature can reduce Attention-Deficit/Hyperactivity Disorder (ADHD) symptoms, as well as improve behaviour in children with ADHD.
 These effects are even comparable to outcomes from pharmaceutical intervention (Faber Taylor & Kuo, 2009).

-Based on the above findings, intentionally exposing children to nature may have the potential to improve their psychological health.
+Based on the above findings, a prescription of nature may have the potential to improve children’s psychological health.
 However, it is important to recognise that the research described has often been correlational; that is, it has explored whether there is a relationship between nature exposure and children’s mental health.
 But it is not possible to say that the positive effects are caused by the natural environment, nor that the effects will be long-term.

 The current study: A review of the effects of passive nature exposure on children

 Recently, the authors conducted a narrative and systematic review of research studies exploring the ability of passive exposure to the natural environment to promote emotional, behavioural, and cognitive change in children and young people.